 My path to becoming a professional photographer was not a linear one.
 I first became fascinated as a child, in what was then the Soviet Union, spending time with my father in his make-shift darkroom.
 I never got tired of seeing black and white negatives, unrecognizable, projected on a sheet of paper and then watching images magically appear in the developer tray.

-Years later, my family moved to California where I studied architecture at UC Berkeley, and also taking courses in painting, drawing and photography.
+Years later, my family moved to California where I studied architecture at UC Berkeley, and took courses in painting, drawing and photography.
 Right as I was about to graduate, I realized that photography has truly captured my interest.

 I knew I wanted to be a photographer, but I had no idea how to make that leap.
 An ‘ah-ha’ moment came when I saw an architectural photographer at work on an image at the Skywalker Ranch, on a shoot commissioned by an acoustical engineering firm where I was working after graduating from Berkeley.